Go to top

 If you are opting for a raised garden pond, floating plants and marginal plants are fairly popular for small garden ponds.
 Deep marginal plants are an option if your pond has more depth.
 Consider the size of your pond and its position to the sun before you make your choice.

-Pond plants that would compliment the rest of your garden well are:
+Pond plants that would complement the rest of your garden well are:

 • Water lilies